 - Friendly and compassionate bedside manner

-- Basic computer skills
+- Basic computer skills.

 CNA Salary and Job Outlook

-The average annual salary for CNAs in the United States is $30,720, with an average hourly rate of $14.77, according to the U.S. Bureau of Labor Statistics (BLS).
-Rates vary widely across states, with Alaskan CNAs making the most nationwide, with an average hourly wage of $19.38.
+Although that’s the average, rates will vary widely depending on the state.
+Alaskan CNAs make the most nationwide, with an average hourly wage of $19.38.
 The next high-paying states for CNAs are New York ($18.66 per hour on average), Hawaii ($18.13 per hour on average), and California ($17.61 per hour on average).

 The job outlook for CNAs is excellent.
-Since many CNAs work in nursing homes and long-term care facilities, there will be a growing need for them as baby boomers enter their senior years, and the proportion of older adults in the population grows.
+Since many CNAs work in nursing homes and long-term care facilities, there will be a growing need for them as baby boomers enter their senior years and the proportion of older adults in the population grows.

 The Clipboard Health app gives CNAs the ability to view open shifts in their area, choose shifts that work with their preferences and schedules, and get paid ASAP for their shift with our partner DailyPay.